ngshaohui/pyclara/[WIP] version_control.md

 Most projects will only have a single remote, and it will be called `origin`.

 #### `push`

+"Pushing" refers to uploading data from our local to a remote repository.

 In the previous step when creating our repository, the instructions for "…or push an existing repository from the command line" also comes with instructions on how to push the current branch.